someniatko/php-result-type/README.md

 Unfortunately, there are several downsides of that library:
 - while it's also typed with Psalm annotations, actually using and checking against them might be painful.
 - it's coupled to the `phpoption/phpoption` library which unfortunately suffers from the same problem.
 - there is no convenience method in Result interface which would allow getting either value from it.

+Works best with [`someniatko/result-type-psalm-plugin`][psalm-plugin]!

 ## Installation